Marie Anne de Mailly-Nesle: War of the Austrian Succession

 When her influence over state affairs was secured, the War-Party of Richelieu demanded progress in their military warfare ambitions.
 Directed by Richelieu, himself dominated by Madame de Tencin who allegedly originated the idea, Marie Anne was given the task to shake the king out of his passive nature and convince him to place himself at the head of his armies on the battlefield during the War of the Austrian Succession, so as to give him and France prestige.
 The task was to have appealed to Marie Anne's pride, ambition, and wish to become a heroine.
 She worked to stimulate the king's pride and sense of responsibility, exclaiming that he owed it to himself to become a great king.
 Louis XV, exhausted by her reproaches, reportedly cried, "You are killing me", upon which she replied, "Sire, a King must come to life again".
 He was ultimately persuaded to agree when she stated that the glory of a victory would win the adoration of the people and the downfall of his enemies.
 In April 1744, Louis XV appointed her future Superintendent of the Household to the future Dauphine, took command of his army, and left for the front at the Austrian Netherlands.
 It was reportedly Marie Anne who convinced Louis XV to make an alliance between France and Frederick II of Prussia during the War of the Austrian Succession, and she received in person the thanks of Frederick of Prussia.

 She visited Louis XV when he was with his army at Dunkerque and again in Metz.
 When Marie Anne visited the king in Metz near the front she was accompanied by Diane Adélaïde.
 Besides being an amiable companion, Marie Anne did not consider her simple sister much of a rival.
 It was rumoured at the time that one of the methods by which Marie Anne kept the interest of the king was to periodically offer him a ménage à trois with her sister, Diane Adélaïde de Lauraguais.
 That Lauraguais actually began sleeping with the king at this point is debatable.
 Nevertheless, the widespread rumors made the two sisters' visit to the king in Metz a national scandal.
 During the notorious visit of the sisters in Metz, the king suddenly fell gravely ill on 8 August.
-Fearing to be at his deathbed, Louis XV was afflicted by a religious crisis and wished to renounce his adultery and mistresses and ask his wife for her forgiveness.
+Fearing to be at his deathbed, Louis XV was afflicted by a religious crisis; he confessed to François de Fitz-James and announced his wish to renounce his adultery and mistresses and ask his wife for her forgiveness.
 The queen was called to Metz, and Marie Anne and Diane Adélaïde ordered to leave.
 During their journey back to Paris the sisters were taunted by mobs who threatened to lynch them and their coach was attacked with stones.